jclifford4/SecurePasswordManager/README.md

 - type `q` to quit the program

 ### Configure .my.cnf file
--  Go to scripts folder
+-  Go to scripts directory
 -  Open **.my.cnf** file
 -  Paste your key from `keygen` command
 -  Enter a database name that will be used later